AuReMe/esmecata/README.md

 The file `esmecata_workflow.log` contains the log associated with the command.

-The `esmecata_metadata_workflow.json` retrieves metadata about Uniprot release at the time of the query, the command used and its duration.
+The `esmecata_metadata_workflow.json` retrieves metadata about UniProt release at the time of the query, the command used and its duration.

 `stat_number_workflow.tsv` is a tabulated file containing the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.